-Hony bee and its importance in human food economy
+2. Honey bee and its importance in human food economy

-Dorota Kołodziejczyk

-Siedlce University of Natural Sciences and Humanities

-Institute of Animal Science and Fisheries
+My name is Dorota Kołodziejczyk and I teach at Siedlee University of Natural Sciences and Humanities in the Institute of Animal Science and Fisheries.
+The topic of the presentation Honey bee and its importance in human food economy.

 The honey bee is the leader among insects.
 It pollinates flowers and thanks to its work, the flora is reborn every year.
-It is to her that we owe not only honey, but also fruits, vegetables...
+It is to them that we owe not only honey, but also fruits, vegetables.

 The share of the honey bee in pollination is 80-90%.
-The features that predestinate it for this task are: floral fidelity, the ability to communicate and a developed social instinct as well as a large number of.
+The features that predestinate it for this task are: floral fidelity, the ability to communicate and develop social instinct as well as a large population.